Yemen's Houthi rebels detain at least 9 UN staffers and others in sudden crackdown, officials say

 But while gaining more attention internationally, the secretive group has cracked down at dissent at home, including recently sentencing 44 people to death.

-Regional officials, speaking to The Associated Press on condition of anonymity as they were not authorized to brief journalists, confirmed the U.N. detentions.
-Those held include staff from the United Nations human rights agency, its development program, the World Food Program and one working for the office of its special envoy, the officials said.
+Regional officials, speaking to The Associated Press on condition of anonymity because they weren’t authorized to brief journalists, confirmed the U.N. detentions.
+Those held include staff from the U.N. human rights agency, its development program, the World Food Program and one working for the office of its special envoy, the officials said.
 The wife of one of those held is also detained.

 The U.N. declined to immediately comment.

-The Mayyun Organization for Human Rights, which similarly identified the U.N. staffers held, named other aid groups whose employees were detained by the Houthis across four provinces the Houthis hold — Amran, Hodeida, Saada and Saana.
-Those groups did not immediately acknowledge the detentions.
+The Mayyun Organization for Human Rights, which similarly identified the U.N. staffers held, named other aid groups whose employees were detained by the Houthis across four provinces that the Houthis hold — Amran, Hodeida, Saada and Saana.

 “We condemn in the strongest terms this dangerous escalation, which constitutes a violation of the privileges and immunities of United Nations employees granted to them under international law, and we consider it to be oppressive, totalitarian, blackmailing practices to obtain political and economic gains,” the organization said in a statement.